MrMatier/Data-Structures/README.md

 # Data Structures Exploration

-Welcome to the Data Structures Exploration repository, where I delve into the construction, analysis, and optimization of various data structures.
+Welcome to the Data Structures Exploration repository, where I delve into the construction, analysis, and optimization of various data structures using C++.
 This repository is a testament to collaborative learning and a shared space where both my lab partner and I merge our intellectual curiosity with practical programming skills.

 ## Repository Overview